Today, Wiser Environment is celebrating Earth Day 2021!

 Earth Day was set up in 1970 to demonstrate support for environmental protection.
 Previously, the damage inflicted upon the planet was given nowhere near the priority required – from air pollution to oil spills – environmental degradation was viewed as a sign of economic progress.

-Earth Day has, since its inception, created environmental wins at both the local and global scale.
+Since its inception, Earth Day has created environmental wins on both the local and global scale.
 Notable landmarks achieved to date include:

 - Creation of the Environmental Protection Agency (1970);

 - Designation of the Clean Air Act (updated in 1970);

 - Designation of the Clean Water Act (1972);

 - Designation of the Marine Mammal Protection Act (1972), and;

 - Designation of the Safe Water Drinking Act (1974).

 Wiser’s efforts to develop renewable energy sources

 At Wiser, we work with many clients across the waste and resource industry.
 Our primary goal is to always help businesses grow and prosper through responsible operations.
 As an example, We collaborate with a closed non-hazardous landfill operator and overhaul their landfill into a clean energy plant.
 Echoing the Earth Day enthusiasm for change, our team has seized the opportunity to go above and beyond.